daniel-tsonkov/daniel-tsonkov/README.md

 - 👋 Hi, I’m @daniel-tsonkov
 - 👀 I’m interested in Java
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java and Selenium
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me email: daniel_tzonkov@abv.bg, phone: +359878486610